gerolaleticia/gerolaleticia/README.md

 ### Hello 👋
-My name is Leticia Gerola, I'm a brazilian data scientist completely in love with Machine Learning and all sorts of AI applications.
+My name is Leticia Gerola, I'm a brazilian Data Scientist in love with Machine Learning and all sorts of AI applications.

+Originally graduated as a journalist, I believe in the power of comunication for problem solving and world conquering!

 - 🔭 Currently working as junior DS for [GAVB](https://www.gavb.com.br/)
 - 👯 Techs: Python, SQL, Docker, Cloud, AI.